COVID-19 and your visit to Banff National Park

 - Parking.
 Parking in most areas of Banff National Park is in high demand; plan ahead and ensure you have back-up areas to visit.
 If the parking areas for your intended location are full, check BanffNow for alternative places to visit and the current status of available parking.

 - Transit.
-Plan your worry-free adventure this summer.
+Plan your worry-free adventure.
 Explore Banff National Park using one of the many transit and shuttle options to enjoy the scenery without parking stress.
-You can even make reservations for transit service to popular spots like Johnston Canyon and Lake Louise.

 - Make safe choices.
 Choose activities that correspond with your level of experience in order to avoid injury and/or getting lost and help minimize the demands placed on emergency response, search and rescue teams, and on the health care system.